peter517/KeepAccount/README.md

 ![Logo](http://files.softicons.com/download/business-icons/financial-accounting-icons-by-artistsvalley/png/128x128/Hot/Abacus.png "Logo")

-an android accounting app that can make you failing in love with recording after you have cost
+an android accounting app that can make you failing in love with recording after you have consumption

 Features
 --------